-The Adverse Childhood Experiences (ACE) Awareness Foundation informs the community about the role of emotional trauma in mental, physical, and behavioral health, and implements innovative models that provide preventable and sustainable solutions to reducing toxic stress in family systems.
+The Adverse Childhood Experiences (ACE) Awareness Foundation informs the community about the role of emotional trauma in mental, physical, and behavioral health, and implements innovative models that provide sustainable solutions to reducing toxic stress in family systems.
 View our brochure (PDF)

 WHY WE DO IT

 At the heart of this research is the groundbreaking “ACE Study,” conducted by Drs.
-Vince Fellitti and Robert F. Anda from 1995 to 1997, which shows that traumatic childhood experiences literally change the composition of the brain, often resulting in violence, aggression, addiction, depression and chronic diseases.
+Vince Fellitti and Robert F. Anda from 1995 to 1997, which shows that traumatic childhood experiences literally change the composition of the brain, often resulting in violence, aggression, addiction, depression, and chronic diseases.

 The study was the largest investigation ever conducted to assess associations between childhood maltreatment and later-life health and well-being.
 It offers proof that traumatic events and their associated outcomes may affect anyone — regardless of socioeconomic status, ethnicity, educational attainment and other factors.